SaratogaMSET/FRC-2023/src/main/java/frc/robot/util/PFPlan.md

 - [ ] Set up NetworkTables on this PC to communicate and send/receive values from the RIO and from LL
 - [ ] Resolve the issue of coprocessor threads not necessarily being in-sync with command scheduler loop (20 Hz vs way more)
 - [ ] Related to the above (and possible solution): Update particle filter only on NT updates
-- [ ] Convert Euler angles (from botpose) to rotation around a single, fixed axis in a 2D plane
+- [ ] Convert Euler angles (from botpose) to rotation around a single, fixed axis in a 2D plane (around Z-axis only)
 - [ ] Generate paths on-the-fly using PathPlanner to align with the nearest scoring location
 - [ ] Automatically resample particle filter if (filtered - raw) > 2 and time elapsed from last resample > 2
 - [ ] (?)
 Profile robot code to optimize particle filter (dubiously possible)